davidmoten/sonatype-parent/README.md

 sub   4096R/AB192E0C 2019-05-23
 $ gpg --armor --export  93C61F1A >mykey.asc
 ```
 Open https://keyserver.pgp.com in the browser and upload your public key `mykey.asc`.
+You'll be asked to verify your email address (check your inbox).

 ### Release with Maven
 Now you can release in one command line to Maven Central: